J22Pregbaha/was-a-mistake/README.md

 │   │   ├── README.md          # Setup and general information
 │   │   ├── server.js          # JS file to setup server (app starting point)
 │   │   └── ...                # Other files...
-│   ├── auth-front             # The microservice for signing up and signing in │   │   ├── public             # Folder containing the static files
+│   ├── auth-front             # The microservice for the frontend
+│   │   ├── public             # Folder containing the static files
 │   │   ├── src                # Folder containing the main JS files
 │   │   │   ├── components     # Folder containing the front-end components